Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 * Ensure that the navigation background Image is dynamic and the resouluton is not pixalated.
 * Ensure the navbar height is consistent bewteen pages
 * Ensure that Navigation links do not open in a new tab.
-* Ensure the Navbar remains sticky
+* Ensure the Navbar remains sticky when scrolling down the webpage
+* Ensure that the relative active link remains different from inactive links
+*